What does that foreign money look like?

 And don't say you'll put those foreign bills away later.
-Put them in your money belt as soon as you exchange it.
+Put cash away as soon as you exchange it.
 One of the times you may be most vulnerable is if you take public transportation into town, you're suffering from jet lag, and you're trying to juggle even your carry-on luggage...
 At that point, you're a prime target for a pick pocket, but if you have everything tucked away, hopefully all they'll get is your Kleenex.

 We travel with only a couple of credit cards in addition to our ATM card.
 You don't want to have a whole pocket full of credit cards at risk.
 Mark and I carry different cards.
 Pick a couple each and leave the rest at home.

 Credit cards are accepted in more places all the time.... most now in fact.
 But there are still many little B&Bs that take only cash, some small restaurants too.
 And in some less developed countries you may find you need to pay in cash.
 And I think any time now, our US credit cards will finally have the chip and pin system.

 ATMs are the most convenient way to change money, but you should know...